 - Uncertain Long-Term Benefits: Warranties vary, and some products contain formaldehyde and VOCs (Volatile Organic Compounds).

-- Recyclability: Depending on the materials used, some composite sidings may not be recyclable.
+- Recyclability: Some composite sidings may not be recyclable depending on the materials used.

 Stone cladding is a luxurious option that offers both durability and a timeless look: